 The author presents a full opening repertory for the club player, which is analysed in six volumes.
 In the books you will find many novelties for both sides, with a full move-to-move presentation.
 Furthermore, the reader will get access to middlegame strategies, endgame techniques and common tactical motifs, which are patterning the proposed variations.

-In the second volume the openings of the King's Indian Defence, the Dutch Defence and the Benko-Volga Gambit are presented.
+In the fifth volume the openings of the Chigorin Defence, the Queen's Gambit Declined, the Tarrasch Defence, and the Semi-Tarrasch Defence are presented.